-- a) Use midpoint rectangles to approximate the total star formation.
-Using the correct units, explain the meaning of your result. - b) Is there a time when SFR = 0?
+- b) Is there a time when SFR = 0?
 Justify your answer. - c) Is there a time when SFR = 0.0056?
-Justify your answer. - 13.
-Dr. Quattrin's paternal grandmother's family originated in the Alpine town of Sauris, Italy, where the temperature in January changes at a rate of W(t) degrees Celsius per hour.
+Justify your answer.

+13. Dr. Quattrin's paternal grandmother's family originated in the Alpine town of Sauris, Italy, where the temperature in January changes at a rate of W(t) degrees Celsius per hour.
 W(t) is a twice-differentiable, increasing and concave up function with selected values in the table below.
-At midnight (t = 0), the temperature in Sauris is -8°C.
+At midnight (t = 0), the temperature in Sauris is $-8^{\circ}C$.